Highpoint2000/webserver-scanner/README.md

 9. Stop or close the fm-dx-webserver
 10. Start/Restart the fm-dx-webserver with "npm run webserver" on node.js console, check the console informations

+## Documentation:

+You can find detailed documentation here: https://highpoint.fmdx.org/manuals/Scanner-Documentation.html

 ## Configuration options:

 To create or modify the scanner configuration file (scanner.json) please use the [Scanner Wizard](https://tef.noobish.eu/logos/scanner_wizard.html).
 All options are stored and described there.

 ![image](https://github.com/user-attachments/assets/244a2036-6279-4066-9c90-193a9c47319a)

-You can find detailed documentation here: https://highpoint.fmdx.org/manuals/Scanner-Documentation.html

 ## Important notes: